-33 How frequently is antitrust law applied to vertical restraints by the agency?
+37 How frequently is antitrust law applied to vertical restraints by the agency?
+What are the main enforcement priorities regarding vertical agreements?

 Vertical restraints cover a very small part of the HCC's workload, with just a few decisions issued each year.